 Marketing consultant Supakit Kulchartvijit's Pantry of Sharing initiative in Khon Kaen.
 (Started mid-April, still in progress in May 2020)

 MARKETING consultant Supakit Kulchartvijit would tell you that Pantry of Sharing is nothing new.
-There have been a lot of food bank initiatives in other countries, such as Australia's Foodbank and the American project Little Free Pantries, among others; even before he launched his initiative in Khon Kaen, Kulchartvijit already saw similar community pantries cropping up in other Thai provinces.
+There have been a lot of food bank initiatives in other countries, such as Australia's Foodbank and the American project Little Free Pantries, among others; and even before he launched his initiative in Khon Kaen, Kulchartvijit already saw similar community pantries cropping up in other Thai provinces, put up by anonymous initiators.
 Perhaps the difference he put on the table includes 1) giving the gesture a name and 2) patterning its system of collection and distribution after Little Free Pantries'.
 The first value gives it the media mileage urgently needed for laudable deeds in these days of continued lockdowns.
 The second value does this:

 Like Little Free Pantries' outlets, Pantry of Sharing's open rooms are a place where people come in to donate food or come in to take food or both.
 That kind of arrangement is precisely what makes PoS quite appropriate for mubans to own during these days of quarantine, because either it would be hard to get volunteers for the project to deliver food to those in need or such deliveries wouldn't be allowed by the muban government to proceed, or both.

 We think that from the beyond Joseph Beuys would smile, seeing such a social sculpture blossom from infectious displays of generosity (pun intended) entirely within static spots inside a quarantined tambon.
 [05.14.2020]

 6 (Theory of art)